 Create a new user in your database

-Insert a new user into your database:
+Insert a new row into your database.
+For example, a new user:

 insert into users (name, email) values ('John Doe', 'john.doe@example.com');